bbrener1/rusty_axe/README.md

 Installation is currently by pip -install of the sdist file located in this repo under /dist.

+Alternatively, if you wish to clone this repo, python setup.py should also do the trick.

 A conda installer is forthcoming, as is a pypi upload.